Corn Marigold - Glebionis segetum

 The County Recorder has asked for a specimen of this plant to be retained for verification

 Arable land and preferring light soils, disturbed ground.
+Often included in cornfield annual wildflower seed-mixes, and may persist for a while.

 June to October